December 29, 2025, 2:56 pm | Read time: 9 minutes

 About the Ranking Methodology

-This year’s “Global Retirement Index” from “International Living” is based on seven categories.
-These are housing, living costs, visas and benefits, affinity (the emotional reasons or gut feeling that speaks for a country), climate, development and governance, and the healthcare system.
+This year’s “Global Retirement Index” from “International Living” is based on seven categories: housing, living costs, visas and benefits, affinity (the emotional reasons or gut feeling that speaks for a country), climate, development and governance, and healthcare system.
 Each category is rated with points, resulting in a total score.

 The magazine only hints at how the score is determined.
-Additionally, the ranking was created from a U.S. perspective.
-This is particularly important for the visa topic, as different rules apply for Americans compared to Europeans or German citizens.
-Also, regarding the healthcare system, Germans may be accustomed to a different standard than Americans.
+Additionally, the ranking is created from a U.S. perspective.
+This is particularly important for the visa topic, as different rules apply to U.S. citizens compared to Europeans or German citizens.
+Regarding the healthcare system, Germans may be accustomed to a different standard than Americans.